jlauinger/go-safer/README.md

 For some reason, the testing infrastructure will cause `go-safer` to output the annotation twice, therefore it has to be expected twice as well to pass the test.

+Since `go-safer` is built upon the Go Vet standard infrastructure, you can import the passes into you own Go Vet-based linter.

 ## License

 Licensed under the MIT License (the "License").
 You may not use this project except in compliance with the License.
 You may obtain a copy of the License [here](https://opensource.org/licenses/MIT).

 Copyright 2020 Johannes Lauinger

 This tool has been developed as part of my Master's thesis at the [Software Technology Group](https://www.stg.tu-darmstadt.de/stg/homepage.en.jsp) at TU Darmstadt.